 An appeal has been filed with the US Court of Appeals for the Eighth Circuit.
 We will keep you posted on that.

 What about other states?

-In 2014, an Arizona court expressly found that aerial application was not inherently dangerous and a landowner was not liable for the negligence of an independent contractor.
+In 2014, an Arkansas court expressly found that aerial application was not inherently dangerous and a landowner was not liable for the negligence of an independent contractor.